3 children, 2 adults die when Illinois school bus collides with tractor-trailer

 All three children on a school bus were killed when it veered into oncoming traffic and collided with a tractor-trailer in western Illinois on Monday morning, authorities said.

-The drivers of the bus and the truck also died, Illinois State Police said.
+The drivers of the bus and truck also died, Illinois State Police said.

 The vehicles were engulfed in flames, and there were no survivors, Capt.
 Jody Huffman said at an afternoon news conference.